fahadyaseen001/weather-widget/README.md

 # Weather Widget - Powered By ShadCN/UI

 A beautiful, customizable weather widget component that integrates seamlessly with shadcn/ui.
-It displays current weather information based on the user's location using the OpenWeatherMap API.
+It displays current weather information along with current location , date & time based on the user's location using the OpenWeatherMap API.

 ## Features